uber/h3-py/docs/api_verbose.md

 # API Verbose Reference

-TODO: full docs for each function and object. refer back to for high level groupings
+This page gives the full documentation for each function and object.
+Refer back to [](api_quick.md) for context and logical groupings.

 ```{eval-rst}
 .. automodule:: h3